Home Mode lets your WVC connect to your home WiFi network so you can control volume, power, and channel groups from:

 Turning Home Mode On

 Your WVC will connect to the home network and begin advertising itself for smart home pairing.
-While connecting, the wireless knob shows a smart home status icon.
+While connecting, the wireless knob and RTC show a smart home status indicator.

-The WVC keeps running your wireless knobs and Pilot remote while Home Mode is active — you don't lose any existing functionality.
+The WVC keeps running your wireless knobs and RTC remote while Home Mode is active.
+You don't lose any existing functionality.

 Pairing With Google Home, Alexa, or Apple Home